UoMResearchIT/SPFFinalReport/tests/testthat/_snaps/config.md

     Condition
       Error in `ensure_valid_env()`:
-      ! `env` must be a valid option i Valid envs are: act, ref, and test. x You've supplied 'nonexistent'.
+      ! `env` must be a valid option i Valid envs are: main, ref, and test. x You've supplied 'nonexistent'.

 # path_from_cfg gives error message for missing env